Vietnam.vn - Nền tảng quảng bá Việt Nam

 Diversified heritage education activities

-According to Mr. Nguyen Cong Khiet, Deputy Director in charge of the My Son World Cultural Heritage Management Board, cultural heritage education has great significance, acting as a gateway to understanding and appreciating the past, especially helping to raise awareness, foster knowledge, and educate historical and cultural traditions for younger generations.
+According to Mr. Nguyen Cong Khiet, Deputy Director in charge of the My Son World Cultural Heritage Management Board, cultural heritage education has great significance, acting as a gateway to understanding and appreciating the past, especially helping to raise awareness, foster knowledge, and educate historical and cultural traditions for young generations.

 Participating in the heritage education program, students listened to explanations about Cham cultural artifacts at My Son Temple Complex.
 Photo: VINH LOC